 Three deaths in the country’s west come as Nato claims it is facilitating talks between Taliban and Karzai’s government.

-Against this backdrop, Karzai has told Al Jazeera’s Frost over the World programme – to be aired on Friday – that he has held face-to-face meetings with senior members of the Taliban.
+He told Al Jazeera’s Frost over the World programme – to be aired on Friday – that he has already held face-to-face meetings with senior members of the Taliban.

 “I have had personal meetings with some Taliban leaders and my colleagues from my government have had some meetings in and outside Afghanistan with the Taliban,” he told Al Jazeera’s David Frost.